pzawadzk/Behavioral-Cloning/README.md

 ## Data Preprocessing
 1. Normalize image data to [-0.5, 0.5] range
 2. Resize from 320x160 px to 200x100 px
 3. Crop to 200x60 px.
-Here I remove part of the image that is above the horizon and not in front of the car.
+Here, I remove part of the image that is above the horizon and not directly in front of the car.

 ## Model Training.
 To train the model I perform a grid search over two hyperparameters:  dropout and number of epochs.
-To evaluate model I test its performance in the simulator and choose parameters that lead to successful self-driving.
-The resulting dropout is 0.4 and number of epochs is 8.
+To evaluate model I test its performance in the simulator.
+The model performs well in the simulator without crashing even after multiple loops with dropout of 0.4 and number of epochs equal to 8.

 I did not use validation set to evaluate the model performance because the data is strongly autocorrelated.
-Perhaps, better designed validation set , not a simple random sample of the train set could remove some of the autcorrelation and lead to validation errors that reflect car self-driving ability.
+Perhaps, better designed validation set , not a simple random sample of the train set, could remove some of the autcorrelation and lead to validation errors that reflect car self-driving ability.

-The model performs well in the simulator without crashing even after multiple loops.

-[1] End to End Learning for Self-Driving Cars, NVIDA, 2016, [arXiv:1604.07316][https://arxiv.org/abs/1604.07316]
+[1] End to End Learning for Self-Driving Cars, NVIDIA, 2016, [arXiv:1604.07316][https://arxiv.org/abs/1604.07316]